Color image quality and processing in an imaging workflow

 - Apply color rendering transforms such as gamut mapping and appearance adjustments to compendate for differences in media and viewing conditions.

-- Evaluate image quality by applying suitable quality metrics, and being able to assess the performance of the metrics.
+- Evaluate image quality by applying suitable quality metrics

 - Evaluate image quality by setting up and performing psychophysical experiments and analyzing the results.